pierri/Photos2Flickr/README.md

   - Progress can be computed only after this operation
   - Status indication: "Getting picture list from Flickr..."

+* For pics deleted since last upload: Delete picture from Flickr

 * For new pics & pics changed since last upload: Upload pictures and set metadata
   - Upload order: oldest first
   - Use size in MB for determining progress